 If you are home and they are acting hungry in-between then give them more during the day.
 There is no right way to do it.
 Just go with feeding less but more often if your schedule allows to avoid feed waste.

 In short, this means you are sprouting a whole seed to grow fresh grass.
 You can use any whole grain but most often people use wheat, barley, or oats.
 I think this is going to be your best option for longer-term feeding because the protein is much higher.
 It will defiantly be more work for you though.

 A 50-pound bag of seed will 5 to 6 times its weight if you decide to sprout it.
 You don’t need any dirt.
 Just chose any container and just cover the bottom of it with seed and add water.

-I love using shoe/boot trys for this because they are really big and easy to move around.
-Plus they deeper than a cookie sheet.
+I love using shoe/boot trays for this because they are really big and easy to move around.
+Plus they are deeper than a cookie sheet.

 You can also use things like Tupperware containers, buckets, gardening containers, and pot trays.
 Anything that has at least a 1-inch ridge.

 This is also another handy option that is affordable if you like to keep things neat.
-The trys are less then half the size of boot trys so I think one of these will work if you have 5 or less rabbits (depending on the size of course) where you can also be sprouting seed on rotation.
+The trays are less than half the size of boot trays so I think one of these will work if you have 5 or less rabbits (depending on the size of course) where you can also be sprouting seed on rotation.

 Steps To Sprout The Fodder